joeyred/simply-animate-test-run/Readme.md

 The String defaults used in the css class name generation can be overwritten with the `updateConfig` function.

 ***Warning*:** This is **NOT** a function by function basis, and will update values that all uses of this function will use.
-There may be a future update where each function can be individually configered if there is enough need for it.
+There may be a future update where each function can be individually configured if there is enough need for it.

 The current config object has two keys.